 You may think of your grandparents as old, but when you compare them to the earth's age, they just don't compare!
 The earth is an oldie but a goodie, just like Grandma and Grandpa.
-Scientists think the earth is about 4.5 to 5 billion years old, but we know life has only existed for the last 150 to 200 million years.
+Scientists think the earth is about 4.5 to 5 billion years old, but like close to what we know it has only existed for the last 150 to 200 million years.
 That means that life has only been present on earth for about 5 - 10% of its lifetime.